ikizir/HohhaDynamicXOR/README.md

 void xorGetKey(uint8_t NumJumps, uint32_t BodyLen, uint8_t *KeyBuf);
 ```
 Creates an encryption key.
 NumJumps is the number of jumps(or rounds) to encrypt or decrypt data.
 The actual maximum value is 4(But if you find it weak, We(or you) can increase that limit.
 We just have to write hand optimized functions).
 This parameter directly affects speed and strength of the algorithm.
 If you choose higher values, the encryption will be more secure but slower.
+For a busy site with no critical data, 2 jumps is ideal.
-We suggest using minimum 3 jumps.
-And, interestingly, in our benchmarks results for 3 jumps are faster than 2 jumps!(due to branch prediction I guess)
+We suggest using minimum 3 jumps for critical data.

 BodyLen is the number of bytes in the key body.
 It must be a power of 2 (e.g. 64,128,256 ...).
 We set current key body "hard" maximum limit to 256 due to our algorithm design.
 If you want to create derivatives to use higher key body lengths, you must make some minor modifications on encryptor and decryptor function to assure right key coverage.